 When it comes to printing canvas, many choices exist.
 There is no shortage of discount canvas prints shops like Easycanvasprints.com.
 Several years back, I had a couple prints made by easycanvasprints.com and I had to get most of them remade.
 The prints showed up in cardboard boxes with no padding and wrapped in plastic.
 Nothing kept the canvas wall prints from damage during shipping.
 At least the company was good about remaking the print for free.
 I would have paid a little extra in shipping for protection.
 These sites offer a way for artists to order canvas prints online made by themselves or others.
 The prints are mass produced at a discount and you get what you pay for.
 Discount canvas prints are not for collectors.
 These prints are great for chain hotels but not much else.
 As an artist that sells limited edition fine art photography, my prints will not be made with discount print shops.

 As an artist that sells photographic prints, canvas is not a great option.
 Maybe in a large office building where tenants want lots of art hanging on the walls for cheap but not in a home gallery.
 The loss of detail in the texture and matte finish don’t offer the proper representation of the print.
 If you like canvas, then by all means, buy custom canvas prints.
 BayPhoto.com has the best canvas prints so I would start there.
 Everyone has different tastes.
 I prefer the vibrant colors and details of the acrylic, archival paper, or metal over large framed canvas prints.
+Checkout my Prints and Framing page to see what I offer for fine art prints.
 But that’s my opinion.
 And we all know how important my opinion is.